Berenddeperend/blog/src/projects/soap-dispenser.md

 verb-on: February 2020
 ---

 Inspired by some facebook post.
-Seemed like a simple enough project and I had all the required
+Seemed like a simple enough project and I already had all the required laying around.

+Some first prototypes:

+I was using the small servo motor in a pretty inefficient way so it wasn't strong enough.

+Two servos:

+Still not great.
+I ordered a slightly bigger servo and attached it:

+Success!

+Used hardware:
+  - Arduino Duemilanove (Italian for "2009", so it's a pretty old one)
+  - Ultrasonic distance sensor
+  - S3003 Servo